kovalexpro/marsh/README.md

 git clone https://github.com/kovalexpro/marsh.git
 ```

-Build relies on GNU's Make, GCC C compiler and binutils visible in default shell.
+Build relies on GNU's Make, GCC C compiler and binutils visible in shell.
 Reporting script is written in Python 2.7 syntax.
-Kernels are written in C though
+Kernels are written in C
-maybe not very portable, however should work on most modern platforms.
+though maybe not very portable, however should work on most modern platforms.

-By default, MARSH is not requiring that much system resources except for processor.
+By default, MARSH is not requiring that much system resources except for
+processor power.
 Memory footprint should be around a megabyte.
-It's possible to run multiple kernels
+It's possible to run multiple kernels in parallel - just add ```-j```
-in parallel - just add ```-j``` option to make's parameters (see below).
+option to make's parameters (see below).

 Reference run: